njk464/gauntlt-demo/examples/webgoat/vuln-38/README.md

 This test assumes 3 things:

-(1) That python and python-requests are installed and available on the $PATH and uses the generic command-line attack.
+(1) That python 2.7(or higher) and python-requests are installed and available on the $PATH and uses the generic command-line attack.
 To install these run the following command on Debian-based systems aka those using .deb packages.

 ```
 $ sudo apt-get install python python-requests